Chubek/will-sh3-b33/README.md

 I used [data from OkCupid](https://www.kaggle.com/andrewmvd/okcupid-profiles) to train four models where the target is "status" column of the data.
 Status being single, married, in relationship, etc.

+## Model is Online!
+You can find it here ---> https://willsh3b33.xyz

 ## Shallow Models

 There are two shallow models in this model.
 One's a gradient boost using XGBoost, and one's an OVR SVM using Libsvm through Sklearn.